Lydia Holman: Leadership and awards

 Holman served on the first board of directors of the National Organization for Public Health Nursing.
 When state and federal funding for public health became available in Mitchell County, she was put in charge of these funds, and in 1936 she was elected a member of Mitchell County Board of Health.
 Her work was endorsed by the Russell Sage Foundation, the American Red Cross, and the National Organization for Public Health Nursing.

 Death and legacy

-On February 25, 1960 at age 92, Holman died in the Oteen Veterans Administration Hospital in Asheville, North Carolina.
+On February 25, 1960, at age 92, Holman died in the Oteen Veterans Administration Hospital in Asheville, North Carolina.
 She is buried in Memorial Cemetery in Spruce Pine, North Carolina.

-Her papers are now in the Schlesinger Library at the Radcliffe Institute for Advanced Study.
+Her papers are now in the Schlesinger Library at the Radcliffe Institute for Advanced Study at Harvard University.